bbalganjjm/natural_js/docs/implementation/m1-contract.md

 ## Package and public surface

-The package name remains `@bbalganjjm/natural_js`.
+The independent 2.0 package lives under `v2/` and keeps the name `@bbalganjjm/natural_js`; the repository-root 1.x package and license stay unchanged.
 M2 defines explicit ESM exports for `./page`, `./data`, `./ui`, and `./comm`; the root entry may re-export these public symbols only.
 Internal modules never import the root entry.
+At M2 only `FrameworkError` is a runtime export; the role entries export types until their behavior is implemented.

 | Entry | Public symbols fixed by M1 | Required framework behavior |
 |---|---|---|